jacmoe/jacmoes-content/blog/2016/march/deployer-revisited.md

 published: true
 -->
 (lightbox:Deployer local config source:deployer2/localconfig_mobile.png target:deployer2/localconfig.png)
-In a [[blog/2016/january/deploying-yii-with-deployer|previous]] blog post I wrote about using the excellent deployment tool [Deployer](http://deployer.org/) with [Yii](http://www.yiiframework.com/), and I now use it every web project I work on.
+In a [[blog/2016/january/deploying-yii-with-deployer|previous]] blog post I wrote about using the excellent deployment tool [Deployer](http://deployer.org/) with [Yii](http://www.yiiframework.com/), and I now use it on every web project I work on.

 All my projects are deployed using the simple `dep deploy` command and I am happy with it as it is a flexible and seamless process.